On behalf of the Workshop Organizing Committee,

 The official language of the workshop is English.
 Translation facilities will only be provided for a planned event involving the local community.

-Based on our experience from previous workshops, we expect that, provided a sufficient number of high-quality contributions are submitted for CBPW202, we will publish a dedicated volume in a Web of Science journal.
+Based on our experience from previous workshops, we expect that, provided a sufficient number of high-quality contributions are submitted for CBPW2021, we will publish a dedicated volume in a Web of Science journal: Paleoclimate in the Carpathian-Balkan Region and Forest in the Carpathians.
 We have already made a preliminary agreement in this regard.

 Participants who have specific dietary restrictions or requirements are kindly asked to communicate this upon registration.